 How are we doing?

-Cannock Council would like to thank its residents for helping to reach a fantastic recycling rate of 50%.
+Cannock Council would like to thank its residents for helping to reach a fantastic recycling rate.

 Thanks to the efforts of its residents the district continues to increase the amount of waste that is recycled and composed instead of been thrown away.
 This helps to save resources, energy and protect the environment for future generations.

 When the council first introduced recycling in 2004/5 the recycling rate was at 13.4% and composting rate at 8.1% which meant that 78% of the waste in the district was thrown away and not put to good use.
 Since 2012 we have alway been above 50% recycling level.
 However, in the recent year the reycling rate has fallen and the amount that is now sent for enerfy recvery has increased.